YunYunFan Garage Kit Guide

 Airbrushing Technique[edit]

-first hook your airbrush up to the compressor. pop up the dial on the pressure regulator and twist it to the pressure that you want plus 3 to 4 psi higher.
+First hook your airbrush up to the compressor, pop up the dial on the pressure regulator and twist it to the pressure that you want plus 3 to 4 psi higher.
 Press the button on your airbrush make sure the pressure drops to the pressure you want.
 Use 30 psi for primers/clear coats/base coats and 20 psi for general painting/highlighting/gradients.

 Next practice on disposable plastic spoons.

-it's important to keep the airbrush moving slowly or else paint will accumulate too much in one spot and drip. keep checking for an even coat and fill in the missing spots.
+It's important to keep the airbrush moving slowly or else paint will accumulate too much in one spot and drip.
+Keep checking for an even coat and fill in the missing spots.

-you should let the lacquer/enamel paint dry for at least 5 min before a second coat and 2 to 4 hours for acrylic.
+You should let the lacquer/enamel paint dry for at least 5 min before a second coat and 2 to 4 hours for acrylic.

 Getting base coats should take you less than 1 day to get decent at it.
-The biggest mistake you can make is getting too much paint on it and it starts dripping or not letting it dry before a second coat, where you'd get popcorning. you can fix popcorning by spraying just thinner and re-dissolve the paint.
+The biggest mistake you can make is getting too much paint on it and it starts dripping or not letting it dry before a second coat, where you'd get popcorning.
+You can fix popcorning by spraying thinner and re-dissolve the paint.

 Primer[edit]